AdobeDocs/experience-manager-cloud-service.en/help/edge/overview.md

 ## Useful Resources {#useful-resources}

-For additional details about Edge Delivery services, including how to build, publish and launch your website see the [Edge Delivery Services documentation](https://www.hlx.live/docs/). **SR** - link will probably change after rebranding.
+For additional details about Edge Delivery services, see the [Edge Delivery Services documentation](https://www.hlx.live/docs/). **SR** - link will probably change after rebranding.

+Also, You can get in touch with the Edge Delivery team on the following Slack channel (link TBD).